smartfog/fogflow/doc/en/source/k8sIntegration.rst

 Below are few limitations of FogFlow Kubernetes Integration.
 These limitation will be implemented with FogFlow in future.

-1. Task Instance which FogFlow worker launches are not implemented on Pods.
-Migration of launching task instances over k8s pods are in future scope of FogFlow OSS.

-2. FogFlow Edge node K8s Support.

-3. Security and Network Policy in K8s environment.
+1. Security and Network Policy in K8s environment.

-4. Taints and Trait
+2. Taints and Trait

-5. Performance Evaluation
+3. Performance Evaluation

-6. Other Functionality
+4. Other Functionality

 FogFlow Cloud architecture diagram on Kubernetes